SA3160/ SA316/ SA319 B "Alouette III":

 Although the last and 1437th Alouette III left the Marignane assembly lines in 1979, close to 500 more were to be manufactured under license in Romania, India and Switzerland.
 The last Alouette III was delivered in 1985.
 Even today, there are still several dozen Alouette IIIs operating in about 30 countries.

 In 1959, Sud Aviation developed a helicopter in the six metric-ton class, the Frelon (SA320).
 A distinguishing characteristic of the Frelon was its short tail boom in relation to the overall length of the airframe.
-The finalization work on the aircraft proved to be very complex, and the Frelon program was quickly abandoned to give way to a program for a new, heavier machine - the Super Frelon (SA321).
+The finalisation work on the aircraft proved to be very complex, and the Frelon programme was quickly abandoned to give way to a programme for a new, heavier machine - the Super Frelon (SA321).
 Two Frelon prototypes were built.

-The program was placed under the direction of Chief Engineer René Mouille, and on December 7, 1962, the SA321, a 13 metric-ton helicopter with a rotor system based on American technology, performed its first flight.
+The programme was placed under the direction of Chief Engineer René Mouille, and on 7 December 1962, the SA321, a 13 metric-tonne helicopter with a rotor system based on American technology, performed its first flight.
 The flight crew was made up of Jean Boulet, Roland Coffignot, Jean Maris Besse and Joseph Turchini.
 In July of 1963, the helicopter broke three speed records for all categories combined, including the record for a 100 km closed course at a speed of 334.280 km/h.

 The use of three turbine engines was a first in the industry.
 And the civil version, certified in October 1967, would be the first series-production helicopter of this type to receive certification.
 A Greek aviation company would use the aircraft in 1968 and 1969 to transport passengers between Athens and the Greek islands.
 When the Chinese purchased 13 machines, the country started to manufacture copies of the Super Frelon known as the Zhi 8 beginning in 1985.
 But the manufacturers of the SA321 deemed its profitability to be insufficient, thus shortening its career.